Practice Area

 • Discuss your case with a work injury lawyer before accepting a settlement; you may be entitled to greater financial compensation through a lawsuit.

-Contact a West Virginia Work Injury Attorney Today
+Contact a West Virginia Workplace Injury Lawyer Today

 Talk to our dedicated personal injury lawyers about your claim today by calling us at (304) 367-1862 or contacting us online.
 Remember that you pay no attorney fees unless we obtain a verdict or an acceptable settlement offer on your behalf.